-The mild reinforcement is calculated on the basis of one of the following three sets of criteria:
+The mild reinforcement is calculated based on one of the following three sets of criteria:

-- One-way systems;
+- One-way systems.

 - Two-way systems; and

-- Beam system
+- Beam system.

 The applicable set of criteria is invoked by the user through the choice of the structural system (one-way, two-way, beam) and the design type (post-tensioned or mild-reinforced).
 The user's selection is shown clearly in data block 1.